 - The average life span in Iraq is 70.29 years (2017).

 Qalat, Erbil, Iraq

 - Iraq grows wheat, rice, barley and vegetables; they also rear cattle.

 - Its industry consists of petroleum, chemicals, textiles and construction materials.

 - Iraq also exports crude oil.

-Do you know any interesting facts about Iraq that we’ve missed?
+Do you know any interesting or fun facts about Iraq that we’ve missed?
 Share them here in the comments section below!